Local Korean War vet visits memorials, receives 'welcome home'

-The project began solely wit World War II veterans.
+The project began solely with World War II veterans.
 According to its website, founder and retired Air Force Captain Earl Morse “could tell that the majority of the veterans had given up all hope of ever visiting the memorial that was specifically created to honor their services as well as the services of their fellow comrades who had paid the ultimate sacrifice.”

 Since then, the project has been joined by many different pilots and even Southwest Airlines.
 It has grown immensely.